FDYdarmstadt/foam-dg/Docker-Readme.md

    not the Open MPI provided with OpenFOAM; Therefore, one has to define `export WM_MPLIB=SYSTEMOPENMPI` prior to sourcing the OpenFOAM shell environment.**
-   In below,
-   we assume the foam-extend root directory to be `$HOME/foam/foam-extend-4.1`.
+   Below, we assume the foam-extend root directory to be `$HOME/foam/foam-extend-4.1`.
    For the installation in the reference Docker container, the following instructions were used: https://openfoamwiki.net/index.php/Installation/Linux/foam-extend-4.1/Ubuntu